EndPointCorp/end-point-blog/2013/07/24/gnu-screen-logtstamp-string.html.md

 -- time-stamp -- 2013-07-24 09:59:35 --
 ```

-If you use more than one screen window with this configuration, all windows' output will go into the same logfile.
-Use the %n escape string to include a window number in the logfile name if you'd like them kept separate.
+If you use more than one screen window with this configuration, all windows’ output will go into the same logfile.
+Use the %n escape string to include a window number in the logfile name if you’d like them kept separate.